ask4ua/DKN/Hometask/Section3/README.md

 #### Common Assumptions

-1. Application should be secure enough using non-default image secrets.
+1. Application should be secured enough using non-default image secrets.

 ### Output Format